 An application contains 480 claims, of which 38 are independent.
 There is no clear distinction between the independent claims because of overlapping scope.
 There are so many claims, and they are drafted in such a way that they are not in compliance with Article 6 and Rule 6.
 However, there is a reasonable basis in the description, for example from a particular passage, that clearly indicates which subject matter might be expected to be claimed.

 The search should be based on the subject matter that would be expected to be claimed.
 In the written opinion, the claims should be objected to on the non-prior art grounds of lack of compliance with Article 6 and Rule 6.
-The International Searching Authority should also include in the objection on non-compliance with Article 6 and Rule 6 an indication to what degree these objections have been taken into account for the purposes of determining the extent of the search, and this extent should be indicated as precisely as possible, for example by a brief written description of the searched subject matter, where possible citing a particular passage.
+The International Searching Authority should also include in the objection on non-compliance with Article 6 and Rule 6 an indication to what degree the objection has been taken into account for the purposes of determining the extent of the search, and this extent should be indicated as precisely as possible, for example by a brief written description of the searched subject matter, where possible citing a particular passage.

 Examples of Exceptional Situations Where no Search at All is Possible for All or Some of the Claims